juninhopo/issues-neovim/README.md

 issues-neovim search <term>
 ```

-## LazyVim Integration
+## Neovim Integration

-There are multiple ways to integrate this CLI with LazyVim:
+There are multiple ways to integrate this CLI with Neovim:

 ### 1. Using Lazy.nvim (recommended)